f5devcentral/f5-cloudservicelab/README.rst

 .. figure:: _figures/113.jpg

-More information on this API request can be found `here: <https://portal.cloudservices.f5.com/docs#operation/CreateAccount>`_.
+More information on this API request can be found `here <https://portal.cloudservices.f5.com/docs#operation/CreateAccount>`_.

 At this point you should be a full user with an "Owned Account" with a primary organization account id, which can confirm in the `F5 Cloud Services Portal <https://portal.cloudservices.f5.com/>`_ in the drop-down under your user name (top right) you should see "Accounts you own:" and the Organization Account you created with **"Owner"** defined.